 A Sea of Land: Seven Seas

 The Seven Seas map, despite its nautical name, is surprisingly land-rich.
 It presents a Pangaea sliced by bodies of water, creating canals and interconnected seas.
-This map favors strategic canal construction and poses a unique challenge for naval-focused civilizations.
+The seas are mostly landlocked, although some maps generated create a sort of Mediterranean look and feel.

 The Unpredictable: Primordial